felixrlopezm/Udacity_Deep_Reinforcement_Learning/M2L2-DQN-Deep_Q_Network/README.md

 The folder contains three files:
 +	Deep_Q_Network.ipynb: a Jupyther notebook managing the whole process.
-+	Dqn_agent.py: agent class definition; replay buffer definition; the task here was to finish the learn method; I followed the same implementation than Udacity provided solution
++	Dqn_agent.py: agent class definition; replay buffer definition; the task here was to finish the learn method; I applied the same implementation than Udacity provided in the solution
 +	model.py: the task here was to define the neural network architecture that maps states to action values (Q-network); I implemented a Q-Network built with a fully connected neural network: three linear layers; hidden layers with 32 nodes (Udacity solution was 64 but I prefered a lighter version just to check the agent was able to learn; reLu activation function applied to the first two layers

 ### Learning phase
 The agent was trained for 2000 episodes according to the following log:

-[image]:"/Agent-DQN-32nodes-2k_episodes.png"
+![Learnig log][image1]

-### Results
+### Trained agent

-![Trained Agent][image1]
+Trained agent is stored in the file: checkpoint-32nodes-2k_episodes-cpu.pth

+To see the performance of the trained agent, load the checkpoint in the local Q-networt (cpu; no cuda) with code at step 4 of the Jupyter Notebook

 ### Resources